buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 1. RIOs from within fc00::/7 are considered the preferred information source for determining known-local ULAs and should override other conflicting information or assumptions from other sources, including PIOs.

-2. RIOs within fd00::/8 with a prefix length of /48 or longer MUST be added to the known-local ULA list, while RIOs within fd00::/8 that are shorter than /48 MAY be excluded from the known-local ULA list.
+2. RIOs within fc00::/7 with a prefix length of /48 or longer MUST be added to the known-local ULA list, while RIOs within fc00::/7 that are shorter than /48 MAY be excluded from the known-local ULA list.

-3. RIOs within fc00::/8 of any prefix length SHOULD be added to the known-local ULA list.
+3. RIOs within fc00::/7 of any prefix length SHOULD be added to the known-local ULA list.

-4. PIOs of length /64 with A=1 or interface addresses from within fd00::/8 that are not already covered by the known-local ULA list SHOULD be added to the list with an assumed prefix length of /48.
+4. Regardless of how the PIO flags are set, PIOs of length /64 and from within fc00::/7 that are not already covered by the known-local ULA list MUST be added to the list with an assumed prefix length of /48.

-5. PIOs of length /64 with A=0 and L=0 from within fd00::/8 that are not already covered by the known-local ULA list SHOULD be added to the list with an assumed prefix length of /48.
+5. ULA interface addresses, particularly those added by other means (static, DHCPv6, etc.), from within fc00::/7 that are not already covered by the known-local ULA list MUST be added to the list with an assumed prefix length of /48.

-6. Addresses added by other means (static, DHCPv6, etc) that are not currently in the prefix policy table, then the /48 known-local prefix within which the address sits MUST be added.
-The entry MUST be removed upon the address being removed from an interface when there is no covering RIO or PIO.
+6. Regardless of their length or how the PIO flags are set, other PIOs from within fc00::/7 that are not already covered by the known-local ULA list MAY be added to the list, but only with the advertised prefix length.

-7. In all cases, when inserting an entry in the known-local ULA list a node MUST set the label of the prefix to 14 (rather than the default ULA label of 13) and its precedence to 45.
+7. When inserting known-local ULA entries into the policy table, they MUST have a label of 14 (rather than the default ULA label of 13) and a precedence of 45.

-8. A node MUST remove inserted entries from its policy table when announced prefixes are deprecated, or when an interface address within fd00::/8 is removed and there is no covering RIO or PIO.
+8. Entries MUST be removed from the known-local ULA list and the Policy Table when the announced RIOs or PIOs are deprecated, or an interface address is removed, and there is no covering RIO or PIO.

-9. Regardless of prefix length or associated flags, other PIOs from within fc00::/7 that are not already covered by the known-local ULA list MAY added, but only with the advertised prefix length.

-10. As stated in Section 4, RFC 4191, "Routers SHOULD NOT send more than 17 Route Information Options in Router Advertisements per link."
+9. As stated in Section 4, RFC 4191, "Routers SHOULD NOT send more than 17 Route Information Options in Router Advertisements per link."

-Note that the above rules differentiate between the part of the overall ULA space (fc00::/7) that is in use at the time of publication of this document (fd00::/8) and the space that is currently reserved for future use (fc00::/8).

 When support is added for the insertion of known-local ULA prefixes it MUST default to on, but a mechanism SHOULD be supported to administratively toggle the behaviour off and on.